aflatter/oauth2-ruby/README.md

 Introduction
 ===========

-oauth2-ruby is a Ruby GEM that makes it easy for developers to leverage OAuth2 protocol, currently in use in sites such as Facebook, Twitter and Launchpad (37 Signals).
+oauth2-ruby is a Ruby library that's packaged as a gem that makes it easy for developers to leverage OAuth2 protocol, currently in use in sites such as Facebook, Twitter and Launchpad (37 Signals).

 **Disclaimer:** As this is alpha software, it is suspected to change and considered unstable.